sfigg/commercialization-public/docset/manufacture/iot/iot-core-adk-addons-command-line-options.md

 -   `<updatename>`: Name of the update.

 Description: Creates an update package using the packaging definition files (.pkg.xml) in the update folder.
-It uses the pkggen tool and parameters set in the environment defined by **IoTCoreShell.lnk** and **setversion.cmd**.
+It uses the pkggen tool and parameters set in the environment defined by **IoTCoreShell.cmd** and **setversion.cmd**.

 The output files are stored in the Build directory (%BLD\_DIR%), in the &lt;updatename&gt; folder.